Knowledge Hub

 for Growth

 There are various routes which can be taken if your business gets into financial difficulty, some of which are designed to rescue the company and/or business, and others which return value to the company’s creditors and result in the winding-up and dissolution of the company and business.
-For an overview of these procedures, please see: What are your business options?

 What is a pre-pack administration?

-A pre-pack administration is where an insolvent company is placed into administration (see Administration), either by a court order or by the out-of-court route, and the administrator then immediately sells either the business as a going concern or some or all of the company’s business and assets to a third party.
-Due to the speed of the sale, terms are arranged before the company goes into administration so completion takes place immediately without the need to trade the business in administration.
+A pre-pack administration is where an insolvent company is placed into administration, either by a court order or by the out-of-court route, and the administrator then immediately sells either the business as a going concern or some or all of the company’s business and assets to a third party.
+Due to the speed of the sale, terms are arranged before the company goes into administration, so completion takes place immediately without the need to trade the business in administration.
 The purchaser of the business and/or assets may be the directors of the insolvent company or a third party, such as a competitor.

 Any debts or liabilities of the insolvent company remain in the company post-sale and are dealt with by the administrator, while any assets which have not been sold as part of the pre-pack sale may be sold separately for the benefit of those creditors.
-The money paid for the business or assets sold in the pre pack goes back to the company in administration, and is used to repay the costs of the administration, including to repay creditors of the company.
+The money paid for the business or assets sold in the pre-pack goes back to the company in administration and is used to repay the costs of the administration, including to repay creditors of the company.
 The insolvent company will come out of administration once all the affairs are resolved, often moving into liquidation and eventually being dissolved.

-7. Creditors will be paid from the sale proceeds depending on their priority and what is available.
+• Creditors will be paid from the sale proceeds depending on their priority and what is available.

-Advantages to a pre-pack
+Advantages of a pre-pack administration

 There are several advantages to a pre-pack: